 Once it’s brown and golden, take it out of the oven.
 It will still be slightly soft/soggy, but don’t touch it!
 Leave it out to cool completely and it will firm up as it cools.

-This makes a great topping for yogurt (personally I love the SoDelicious coconut yogurt) with some fruit, or eat it like cereal with milk (my favorite is soy), but it’s also really good all on its own!
+This makes a great topping for yogurt (my personal favorite is SoDelicious coconut yogurt) with some fruit, or eat it like cereal with milk (I prefer soy), but it’s also really good all on its own!
 This recipe makes a pretty decent amount, but if you have little self control like my boyfriend and me, it won’t last more than 24 hours.
 It’s that good!
 But I don’t even feel bad because this granola is so healthy, especially compared to store bought granola.
 It’s free from refined sugars and oils, sweetened completely by dates, and has heart-healthy fats from almonds and flax seeds (hello omega 3’s!).
 So don’t hold back 😉

 - 1 tsp vanilla extract